Mauer, Gibson lead Twins to 8-3 win over White Sox

 AN UNWANTED RECORD

-Chicago struck out nine times to set a major league record for a team in a season.
-White Sox batters have struck out 1,579 times, breaking the mark of 1,571 set by the Milwaukee Brewers last season.
+Chicago struck out nine times in the game to set a new major league record for a team in a season.
+White Sox batters have struck out 1,579 times this season, breaking the mark of 1,571 set by the Milwaukee Brewers last season.

 Second baseman Yoan Moncado struck out for the 216th time, the highest total in the majors this season and the fourth-most in a single season in history.